PO

 Żurek

-Sour rye soup with white sausage, potatoes, and hard-boiled eggs, often served in a bread bowl.
+Definitive Polish comfort food - fermented sour rye soup with white sausage, potatoes, and hard-boiled eggs, often served in a bread bowl.
+Regarded as a national treasure with each family's own żurek recipe.

 Kotlet Schabowy